nextflow-io/nextflow/docs/process.md

 The `script` block defines, as a string expression, the script that is executed by the process.

-A process may contain only one script block, and it must be the final statement in the process block (unless `script:` is explicitly declared).
+A process may contain only one script, and if the `script` guard is not explicitly declared, the script must be the final statement in the process block.

 The script string is executed as a [Bash](<http://en.wikipedia.org/wiki/Bash_(Unix_shell)>) script in the host environment.
 It can be any command or script that you would normally execute on the command line or